lessthanoptimal/DeepBoof/README.md

-DeepBoof is a Java library for running deep neural networks on image data and other sources in Java.
+DeepBoof is a Java library for running deep neural networks trained using other projects (e.g. Torch and Caffe) with a focus on processing image data.
 Additional tools include visualization and network training.
-It has been designed to integrate with [Torch](http://torch.ch/) but does not depend it for its core functionality.
+Image processing is done using [BoofCV](http://boofcv.org).
+While it has been designed to work with [Torch](http://torch.ch/) and [Caffe](caffe.berkeleyvision.org) it does not depend either library for its core functionality.

 ## Installation